Halin's grid theorem for digraphs: The existence of necklace grids

 In the remaining part of this paper we show that both types of necklace grids are necessary in a statement like~\cref{thm:necklace} even if we the relax the constraints of~\cref{thm:necklace} so that the out-rays are equivalent to $(R_i)_{i \in I}$.

-\begin{lemma} There exists a dominated directed necklace grid that does not contain a bidirected necklace grid. \end{lemma}
+\begin{lemma} There exists a cyclic necklace grid that does not contain a bidirected necklace grid. \end{lemma}

-\begin{proof} Let $D$ be an outward-oriented dominated directed necklace grid whose vertical necklaces $R_1, R_2, \dots$ are isomorphic to $\mathcal{D}(S)$ for an undirected ray $S$ and whose arches are single edges.
+\begin{proof} Let $D$ be an ascending cyclic necklace grid whose vertical necklaces $R_1, R_2, \dots$ are isomorphic to $\mathcal{D}(S)$ for an undirected ray $S$ and whose arches are single edges.
 Further, let $\mathcal{A}$ be the set of arches of $D$.
 We suppose for a contradiction that $D$ contains a bidirected necklace grid $D'$ and let $N_1, N_2, \dots$ be the vertical necklaces of~$D'$.

 \begin{claim} There exists $i \in \N$ such that $N_i$ contains infinitely many arches of $D$. \end{claim}